-- d) A dissertation on an aspect of Irish writing is planned in consultation with a Course Director in Hilary Term and is prepared and written under the guidance of a supervisor during Trinity term and the long vacation. - 47.5 European Credit Transfer System (ECTS): The course carries a total of 90 ECTS credits:
+- d) A dissertation on an aspect of Irish writing is planned in consultation with a Course Director in Hilary Term and is prepared and written under the guidance of a supervisor during Trinity term and the long vacation.

-Perspectives in Irish Writing = 20 ECTS
+- 48.5 European Credit Transfer System (ECTS): The course carries a total of 90 credits: Perspectives in Irish Writing (20 credits)

-Single Authors = 20 ECTS
+Single Authors (20 credits)

-2 X Options = 20 ECTS
+2 X 10-credit Options (20 credits)

-Dissertation = 30 ECTS
+Dissertation (30 credits)

-The Postgraduate Diploma in Irish Writing carries 60 ECTS credits.
+The Postgraduate Diploma in Irish Writing carries 60 credits.

-47.6 Assessment: Assessment is by a combination of written papers (in the case of Creative Writing by presented work) and dissertation.
+- 48.6 Assessment: Assessment is by a combination of written papers (in the case of Creative Writing by presented work) and dissertation.
 All modules are weighted in the calculation of the overall mark for the course according to their ECTS credit value.
 The pass mark for all elements is 40%.
 Students must complete the other elements of the course satisfactorily before being allowed to present the dissertation.
 None of the course modules is compensatable.
-To pass the course a student must achieve a mark of 40% or higher on the dissertation and pass each module.
+To pass the course a student must achieve a mark of 40% or higher on the dissertation and pass each module. - 48.7 Distinction: The M.Phil. with Distinction may be awarded to students who achieve a mark of 70% or higher on their dissertation and an unrounded average mark of at least 68% for the taught course work where modules amounting to at least 30 credits have a mark of at least 70%.

-- 47.7 Distinction: The M.Phil. with Distinction may be awarded to students who achieve a mark of 70% or higher on their dissertation and at least 68% in the taught course work where modules amounting to at least 30 credits have a mark of at least 70%. - 47.8 Postgraduate Diploma in Irish Writing: Candidates who satisfy the examiners in all modules but not in the dissertation, or who choose not to submit a dissertation, may be considered for the award of the Postgraduate Diploma in Irish Writing.
-To be awarded the Diploma, a student must achieve at least 40% in each of the taught modules, thereby obtaining 60 credits.
-A Diploma with Distinction may be awarded to a student achieving an overall average mark of at least 70%.

-47.9 Course Directors: Professor Nicholas Grene
+- Postgraduate Diploma in Irish Writing: Candidates who satisfy the examiners in all modules but not in the dissertation, or who choose not to submit a dissertation, may be considered for the award of the Postgraduate Diploma in Irish Writing.
+To be awarded the Postgraduate Diploma, a student must achieve at least 40% in each of the taught modules, thereby obtaining 60 credits.
+A Postgraduate Diploma with Distinction may be awarded to a student achieving, in addition, an overall average mark of at least 70%. - 48.9 Course Directors: Professor Nicholas Grene; Professor Eve Patten.

-Professor Eve Patten

 Administrator: Ms Lilian Foley

-48. Linguistics (M.Phil./P.Grad.Dip.)
+49. Linguistics (M.Phil./P.Grad.Dip.)

-- 48.1 Introduction: This course, which shares elements in common with the M.Phil. courses in Applied Linguistics, English Language Teaching, and Speech and Language Processing, is offered by the School of Linguistic, Speech and Communication Sciences. - 48.2 Aims: The aims of the course are: - (a) to introduce students to central concepts in linguistics - (b) to proceed from this basis to more advanced study of central topics in linguistics - (c) via the dissertation component, to introduce students to research in linguistics. - 48.3 Admission Requirements: Applicants are normally required to possess a good honors Bachelor degree or equivalent qualification.
-Previous knowledge of linguistics is not a requirement. - 48.4 Duration: The course is taken full-time in one year from the end of September or part-time in two years.
-Only the part-time option is available to students who require to remain in employment while taking the course. - 48.5 Structure: The course consists of six taught modules, together with tutorial sessions on research methodology and a dissertation.
+- Introduction: This course, which shares elements in common with the M.Phil. courses in Applied Linguistics, English Language Teaching, and Speech and Language Processing, is offered by the School of Linguistic, Speech and Communication Sciences. - 49.2 Aims: The aims of the course are: - (a) to introduce students to central concepts in linguistics - (b) to proceed from this basis to more advanced study of central topics in linguistics - (c) via the dissertation component, to introduce students to research in linguistics. - Admission Requirements: Applicants are normally required to possess a good Honors Bachelor degree or equivalent qualification.
+Previous knowledge of linguistics is not a requirement. - 49.4 Duration: The course is taken full-time in one year from the end of September or parttime in two years.
+Only the part-time option is available to students who require to remain in employment while taking the course. - Structure: The course consists of six taught modules, together with tutorial sessions on research methodology and a dissertation.
 The taught modules are made up of four mandatory core modules and two elective options.
 Part-time students taken two core modules and one elective module per year as specified in the course handbook.
 A part-time student in the first year who either (i) fails more than one module, or (ii) receives a mark of less than 30% in any module, may not proceed to the second year.

-- a) Describing Grammar

-- b) Describing Meaning
+Core modules(each 10 credits): - a) Describing Grammar - b) Describing Meaning

-- c) Describing the sounds of languages

-d) Laboratory phonetics and phonology
+- c) Describing the sounds of languages - d) Laboratory phonetics and phonology